Research at the NRL for Campylobacter

 - Development, validation and standardisation of new molecular methods for the detection and genotyping of Campylobacter spp.

-- Horizontal gene transfer in Campylobacter spp. as driving force for genome variability and adaptation to changing ecological niches (animal host, food products, human host).
+- Horizontal gene transfer in Campylobacter spp. as driving force for genome variability and adaptation to changing ecological niches (animal host, food products, and human host).

 - Identification of unknown and modified Campylobacter strains